Living with a Roommate

 Set some boundaries.

 - Once you’re moved in, it will be important to establish some ground rules with each other.
-You can talk about how often you will both clean the room, your views about having guests over, study habits, etc.
+You can talk about how often you will both clean the room, your views about having guests over, your study habits, etc.

 - It’s important to be flexible and to have an open mind when having these conversations with your roommate because your views may change as the year progresses.